-Applicability: This policy is applicable to all University departments and covers all types of insurance, including but not limited to, property, general liability, medical coverage, malpractice, professional liability, and auto liability.
+Applicability: This policy is applicable to all university departments and covers all types of insurance, including but not limited to, property, general liability, medical malpractice, professional liability, and auto liability.

 Policy: All university departments shall coordinate all insurance related activities with the Risk Management Department.
 The types of insurance-related activities include: